wdmvv/tierlist/README.md

 Alignment mode, 0 by default - centre, 1 - left, 2 - right<br>
 Note that if you couple this with mc/mt it will add spaces on the opposite side instead of left and right
 ### -d
-Advanced mode, instead of typing, for example
+Advanced mode for faster inputs, instead of typing, for example
 ```
 i
 s 0